 Do you use a printer in your home or office that uses refillable cartridges?
-Replacing your empty printer or copier cartridges every time they run out is expensive and takes a toll on the environment.
+Replacing your empty printer or copier cartridges every time you run out is expensive and over time can cause damage to the environment.
 Businesses that provide ink and toner cartridge refilling can save consumers money and help protect the environment from unnecessary waste.

-More than 375 million empty ink and toner cartridges are thrown out every year, according to The Energy Collective.
-That translates to about 1 million cartridges per day or about 11 per second.
-That's a lot of ink, chemicals, and plastic going into landfills with the potential to pollute soil and water.
+Close to 375 million toner and ink cartridges are thrown away every year.
+That's a lot of plastic, ink, and toner going into landfills with the potential to pollute soil and water.

-A business refilling cartridges can help limit this waste and also help educate clients and potential clients on the environmental benefits of the service you provide.
+A business refilling cartridges can help limit the amount of waste and educate clients and others on the environmental benefits of the service you provide.

-For as expensive as it is to buy ink cartridges and toner cartridges, you'd think the actual ink would be more expensive than it is, but it is not.
-While ink cartridges can cost as much as $50 apiece and toner cartridges can cost more than $100, you can buy a gallon of ink for about $130—and that should be enough to refill nearly 400 ink cartridges.
+As expensive as it is to buy ink cartridges and toner cartridges, it would seem that the actual ink would be more expensive than it is, but it is not.
+While ink cartridges can cost more than $50 apiece and toner cartridges can cost more than $500, you can buy a gallon of ink for about $80—and that should be enough to refill nearly 400 ink cartridges.